Lewis Gentry Bagwell1,2

 M, b.
 7 April 1849, d.
 27 December 1914

 John Tillett Bagwell was born on 7 April 1849 in Rocky Springs, Alexander County, North Carolina.1 He was the son of Lorenzo Dow Bagwell and Agnes Elizabeth Morrison.
 John Tillett Bagwell married Margaret E. Casey after 1867.
-John Tillett Bagwell died on 27 December 1914 at age 65.1 He was buried at Rose Hill Cemetery, Ardmore, Carter County, Oklahoma.1
+John Tillett Bagwell died on 27 December 1914 in Oklahoma at age 65.1 He was buried at Rose Hill Cemetery, Ardmore, Carter County, Oklahoma.1

 Children of John Tillett Bagwell and Margaret E. Casey